Aletheios/v-endless-list/README.md

 * `emptyList` (optional): Text or content to show when there are no items in the list.

 #### Emitted Events
-* `reached-top`: Emitted when the list is scolled to the very top.
+* `reached-top`: Emitted when the list is scrolled to the very top.
 * `reached-bottom`: Emitted when the list is scrolled to the very bottom.
 Can be used for lazy loading new items.

 #### Received Events